borntofrappe/react-practice/11 - Smart Watch/README.md

 -   calculator

--   memo pad

 -   counter

 -   analog watch

 I plan to develop these five applications, but the beauty of using a component-based approach means that the watch is ultimately expand-able, and adding a new feature is a matter of adding a dedicated component.

-## UI
+## Design

-In the **res** folder you find the markup and stylesheet recreating the design of the smart watch from the Pokemon series.
-I'd like to include a more entertaining background, perhaps with a repeating pattern and SVG syntax in a future update.
+In the **res** folder you find the markup and stylesheet developed for each independent application.
+I spent a considerable amount of time creating the desired appearance with SVG syntax.

+## Development

+It is worth mentioning that I'm developing the same concept with Svelte.
+For reference, you can find the source code [here](https://github.com/borntofrappe/svelte-tutorial/tree/master/Smart%20Watch).